 Skip to main content

-There are two popular Ruby libraries for working with OpenAI-compatible APIs: RubyLLM and ruby-openai.
+Besides the offical OpenAI SDK for Ruby, there are two popular community Ruby libraries for working with OpenAI-compatible APIs: RubyLLM and ruby-openai.
 Both work seamlessly with Lumenfall.

 RubyLLM